gcobb321/icloud3/docs/chapters/1-installation.md

 1. Create the `/www/custom_cards` directory if it does not exist.

 2. Copy the `icloud3-event-log-card.js` into the `/www/custom-cards` directory.
+If you are installing iCloud3 using HACS, the file is in the `custom_components/icloud3` directory.
 If you are already using custom cards and they are in a different directory,  copy the `icloud3-event-log-card.js` file into the one you are using.

 3. Open the `ui-lovelace.yaml` file and add the following lines to the beginning of the file.
 Again, change the directory name if you are using a different location.